 Fred D’Arcangelo is Co-Chair of the Family Law Department at Lindabury, McCormick, Estabrook & Cooper, P.C.
-Fred practices from the firm's Westfield office but will see clients in the firm's Summit office as well, and he serves clients throughout northern and central New Jersey.
+He practices from the firm's Westfield office but will see clients in the firm's Summit and Red Bank offices as well, and he serves clients throughout northern and central New Jersey.

-Fred serves as a Panelist on the Matrimonial Early Settlement Panel in Union County, on which he is regularly appointed as a Blue Ribbon Panelist.
-The panel is made up of experienced matrimonial and family law attorneys whose primary practice is divorce and family law.
-The goal of the Early Settlement Panel, and the Panelists who volunteer, is to assist litigants in equitably settling their issues in the most cost-effective manner whenever possible.
+Fred has served for 25 years as a Panelist in the Matrimonial Early Settlement Panel in Union County, and he is regularly appointed as a Blue Ribbon Panelist.
+The goal of the Early Settlement Panel, and the Panelists who volunteer their time at no cost to the litigants, is to assist litigants in equitably settling their issues in the most cost-effective manner.

-He serves on the Family Law Committee of the Union County Bar Association, and has served on the District XII Ethics Committee of the New Jersey Supreme Court.
+He is a member of the Family Law Committee of the Union County Bar Association, and has served on the District XII Ethics Committee of the New Jersey Supreme Court.

 J.D., New York Law School, 1978